Phi Tau Sigma : The Honor Society of Food Science and Technology

 From 1953, Phi Tau Sigma is recognizing and honoring the professional achievements of students and professionals in food science and technology and enhancing and elevating the profession of food science and technology.
 Be a part of a bigger networking community of professionals and students and be rewarded with honor from the Phi Tau Sigma-University of Minnesota Chapter.
 The mission of Phi Tau Sigma is to raise the stature and recognize scholarly achievements of the Food Science and Technology profession.
 This mission is achieved by encouraging outstanding achievement by Food Science students and professionals, and by enhancing Food Science professionals through the Phi Tau Sigma member network.

 We have some exciting scholarships, events, competitions for students this year!
 Become a Phi Tau Sigma member today!
-To learn more about Phi Tau Sigma view their brochure or contact Leslie Loehr ([email protected])
+To learn more about Phi Tau Sigma view their brochure or contact Abiy Dadi ([email protected]).

 Expand all